topran/withran.github.io/README.md

 ---

 ## 🌱 About Me
-- I’m a **Statistician in the pharmaceutical industry **, passionate about **science**, **drug development**, and **health & medicine research**.
+- I’m a **Statistician in the pharmaceutical industry**, passionate about **science**, **drug development**, and **health & medicine research**.
 - I always find my roots in **math and data**.
 - I am a heavy coffee drinker, an animal lover, an easy-going person, and a trustworthy friend.
-My husband thinks I complain about life too much, but honestly, I feel I’m doing just fine as a mid-aged woman.
+- My husband thinks I complain about life too much, but honestly, I feel I’m doing just fine as a mid-aged woman.

-My work focuses on **Bayesian modeling**, **dynamic borrowing**, and **innovative clinical trial designs** to make drug development research smarter, faster, and more informative.
+My work focuses on **Bayesian modeling**, **dynamic borrowing**, **risk benefit**,  and **innovative clinical trial designs** to make drug development research smarter, faster, and more informative.

 ---